Be faithful in the small things

 As time passed, Mark and Joi came to know me better; they determined that I might help Joi’s Angels reach "the next level.”
 I hope that I can.
 Tasked with formalizing policies and procedures, attracting new interest in the organization, and developing a long-term strategic plan, I’m confident that we can secure grant funds to extend our reach.
 Beyond this, it is my personal mission to reduce Mark and Joi’s workload: they’ve been working non-stop, twenty-four-hours-a-day, seven-days-a-week for fifteen years.

 There is not enough space here to qualitatively describe the abundant joy and vital assistance that Joi's Angels has given to so many—literally thousands.
 I'm also confident that Joi's Angels impact on the community is significant and quantifiable, such that I’ve agreed to forgo compensation until we secure grant funding.

-I’ve worked for several faith-based nonprofit organizations and academic institutions as a musician, teacher and administrator.
+I’ve worked for several nonprofit organizations and academic institutions.
 Both of my graduate degrees are from New York University: a master’s degree in public administration (M.P.A.) from the Robert F. Wagner Graduate School of Public Service, and a Ph.D. from the Steinhardt School of Culture, Education, and Human Development.
 I am grateful to the Ford Foundation for sponsoring my doctoral study.
 My publications explore games as teaching tools (pedagogy), supply chain optimization, and Partially Observed Markov Distributions (POMDP).

 Phil has been with Joi’s Angels since 2007.
 Certified by the State of New Jersey as a House Manager, Phil is on-site at the Angel’s House nearly 24 hours a day, seven days a week.
 He ensures that the house is safe and secure.
 He makes a special effort to be available to the men upon their return from day programs: to lend a hand in friendship when needed, to offer wise counsel when asked, and to provide support when necessary.